 What the hell was this?

 “Are you having one of your episodes?”
-The way he asked it made my hackles rise.
+His condescending tone made my hackles rise.

 “Maybe it’s time to get you back to your room.”